jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.42 UnnestBasins

-Extract whole watersheds for a set of outlet points..
+Extract whole watersheds for a set of outlet points.

 *Parameters*: